 - defended a consequentialist virtue epistemology (see here and here), and explored the de-biasing potentials of virtues of deference and listening, as part of Wake Forest’s Character Project;

-- investigated the virtues and vices of cognitive outsourcing, i.e., of handing over (outsourcing) one’s information collection and processing (the cognitive) to others, as part of Lund University's project Knowledge in a Digital World, funded by the Swedish Research Council.
+- explored cognitive outsourcing, i.e., the handing over (outsourcing) of one’s information collection and processing (the cognitive) to others, as part of Lund University's project Knowledge in a Digital World.

-- the problems and prospects for epistemic consequentialism (see here and here).
+- defending epistemic consequentialism (see here and here).
 The project is conducted together with Jeff Dunn (DePauw) and funded by the British Academy.
 As part of the project, Jeff and I are editing a volume on epistemic consequentialism for Oxford University Press.